Bruhat and balanced graphs: The -index

 \item[(ii)] For every interval $[x,y]$ in the digraph $G$ and for every {\em even} positive integer $k$, the number of rising paths from $x$ to $y$ of length $k$ is equal to the number of falling paths from $x$ to $y$ of length~$k$.

 \item[(iii)] The $\ab$-index of every interval $[x,y]$ in the digraph $G$, where $x < y$, is a polynomial in $\zcd$. \end{itemize} \end{theorem}

 \begin{definition} A labeled acyclic digraph $G$ is said to be {\em balanced} if it satisfies condition $(i)$ in Theorem~\ref{theorem_cd}.
-Such a labeling is called a {\em balanced labeling} or {\em $B$-labeling} for short. \end{definition} A different way to express the balanced condition is that $\widetilde{r}_{x,y}(q) = \widetilde{f}_{x,y}(q)$ for all pairs of elements~$x$ and~$y$ such that $x < y$.
+Such a labeling is called a {\em balanced labeling}. \end{definition} A different way to express the balanced condition is that $\widetilde{r}_{x,y}(q) = \widetilde{f}_{x,y}(q)$ for all pairs of elements~$x$ and~$y$ such that $x < y$.

 \begin{example} {\rm See Figure~\ref{figure_one} for two examples of balanced digraphs and their corresponding $\cd$-indexes.
 In Figure~\ref{figure_two} we give a labeled digraph with two different relations on the underlying label set.
 Each yields a balanced digraph.
 Note the resulting $\cd$-indexes differ, with the second relation yielding a negative coefficient. } \end{example}